TheArturthur/CoppermindScraper/Cosmere/Marat.md

 ## Geography and Ecology
 Marat borders the [[Southern Depths\|Southern Depths]] to the south, [[Tukar\|Tukar]] to the west, [[Emul\|Emul]] to the northwest, and [[Greater Hexi\|Greater Hexi]] to the east.
 The northernmost part of Marat includes the southernmost part of mountain range in the center of the continent.
 A river separates the border between Marat and Tukar.
 A grain similar to wheat that pulls down into burrows grows in Marat.
 Disc-like creatures with claws eat the grain then leave droppings with seeds to the east.
 The seeds grow into polyps, then blow back west to grow into grain.
 Despite its low population, Marat has a few notable settlements.
 Along the Southern Depths is the city of [[Rossen Dar\|Rossen Dar]] and the towns of [[Jabom\|Jabom]] and [[Ja Dran\|Ja Dran]].
 Near Tukar's border, there is the town of [[Khrishji\|Khrishji]], and close to Hexi there is the town of [[Mikhan\|Mikhan]].
+Southern Marat has a notably low population, even compared to the rest of the area.
 It has an area of around 524,000km.

 ## History